up885000/up885000.github.io/README.md

 Documentation can be found [here.](https://up885000.github.io/out/index.html)

-Testing can be found [here.](https://up885000.github.io/test/test.html) However, some tests may require node to be running and so will show as a false-negative.
+Testing can be found [here.](https://up885000.github.io/test/test.html) However, tests that require node to be running and so will show as false-negatives.
+To view the status of these tests please check the build log [here.](https://travis-ci.com/github/up885000/up885000.github.io)

 [![Build Status](https://travis-ci.com/up885000/up885000.github.io.svg?branch=master)](https://travis-ci.com/up885000/up885000.github.io)